-For example, nobody has yet examined the American "pyramid of influence" to see how can work within that structure in a planned way.
-This pyramid has the President at the top, below that the cabinet, the Security Council, then Corgress, governors, key labor leaders and other politically potent groups throughout the country.
+For example, nobody has yet examined the American "pyramid of influence in public opinion" to see how we can work within that structure in a planned way.
+This pyramid is a model of what has been called 'Organized America" with a myriad of organizations at the base and the nation's leaders at the peak.

-Alco, with all the dedicated, highly talented persons working for the Israeli government and for the Jewish organizations in America, there is need for more-and better trained communicators.
+Also, with all the dedicated, highly talented persons working for the Israeli Government and for the Jewish organizations in America, there is need for more and better trained communicators.
 The advice of professionals should be available in any step which has an impact on the American public.

-As a corollary to this, there should be set up the type of structure that will enable top officials in Israel to have the counsel of senior communications professionals, both American and Israeli.
-Other specific needs included:
+As a corollary to this: there should be set up the type of structure that will provide top officials in Israel with the counsel of senior communications professionals, both American and Israeli.
+Other specific needs include:

-^{} More major events that project the concept of Israel dramatically as a peace-loving country.

-^{} More major projects that demonstrate the affinity of cultures and democracy between our two nations.

-^{} More person-to-person programs that cultivate mutual understanding.

-^{} Better U.S. media access to Israel information - and better information at the source.

-^{} A communications structure linking Israel and the United States that will oversee, systematize ...
+- More major events that project the concept of Israel dramatically as a peace-loving country. - .
+More major projects that demonstrate the affinity of cultures and democracy between our two nations. - .
+More person-to-person programs that cultivate mutual understanding. - .
+Better U.S. media access to information about Israel and better information at the source. - A communications structure enabling information specialists in Israel and the United States to effectively coordinate their efforts here.

-and expand operations without impinging on the independence of Jewish organizations here.